EdwardShanahan07/avengers-quiz/README.md

 ### User Stories
+- As a user, I want to see Avengers logo and welcome message.
 - As a user, I want to see instructions on how the quiz works.
 - As a user, I want to enter my name.
 - As a user, I want the choice to play or quit the application.